I enjoy reading the news but it can be stressful to see the stock market go up and down. Well, only when it goes down. The up days are nice. 🙂

 When you couple it with a Princeton University study that discovered happiness increases with salary boosts up to $75,000.
 Above that, an increase in income did not appear to impact overall satisfaction.

 For many of us, money is like air.
 It's bad if you don't have enough.
-It doesn't really matter if you have too much.
+It doesn't matter if you have too much.

 Ask yourself this – would work for an hour and let the salary be determined by a coin flip?
-You can calculate your calculate how much an hour of time your is worth and then I'll flip a coin.
+You can calculate your calculate how much an hour of your time is worth and then I'll flip a coin.